clemp/clemp.github.io/_posts/2021-12-21-the-architecture-of-complexity.md

 ### Social systems

-> In fact, even in human organizations, the formal hierarchy exists only on paper; the real flesh-and-blood organization has many inter-part relations other than the lines of formal authority
+> In fact, even in human organizations, the formal hierarchy exists only on paper; the real flesh-and-blood organization has many inter-part relations other thaffasn the lines of formal authority

-### Physical and biological systems
+### Biological and physical systems

+Compounds, like diamond, have a structural hierarchy of crystals, formed by carbon atoms, which are formed by protons, neurons, and electrons.
+The hierarchy of a diamond crystal is considered to be *flat* because the number of first-order systems (carbon atoms) that can belong to a crystal is - in theory - infinitely large.

 ### Symbolic systems